WannaCry081/Jottly-App/README.md

 ![Jottly Logo](./public/thumbnail.png)

-**Jottly** is a modern, open-source URL shortener built with Next.js, Drizzle ORM, PostgreSQL, and more.
-Create, manage, and track short links with privacy and speed.
-No authentication required—just shorten and share!
+**Jottly** is a modern, open-source URL shortener built with Next.js, Drizzle ORM, and PostgreSQL.
+Create, manage, and track short links with privacy and speed—no authentication required!

 [Live Demo](https://jottly.vercel.app)